 But how much sleep do children really need?
 The answer is that it depends on your child needs.
 Babies for example need more sleep than toddlers or grown-up children.
-Thus, the 8-hour sleep recommendation, for example, works for growing children but not for babies as sleep needs fluctuate as you grow.
+Thus, the 8-hour sleep recommendation, for

 Recommended sleep per age group